Welcome to Mould Medico - Mould Prevention & Tips

 With over two decades of experience and a reputation for tackling complex health conditions through functional and metabolic medicine, Dr Araghi blends science and compassion in every consultation.
 Dr Araghi’s clinical interests include integrative and functional medicine, cosmetic medicine, metabolic and nutritional therapy, autoimmune disorders, gut health, hormonal imbalances, and chronic inflammatory conditions such as CIRS, fibromyalgia, and chronic fatigue syndrome.
 He uses advanced diagnostic tools from Australia and the US to uncover root causes and tailors treatment plans that address both symptoms and underlying dysfunctions.

-Dr Araghi graduated from Iran in 2001, earned his Fellowship from the Royal Australian College of General Practitioners (FRACGP) in 2010, completed a Fellowship in Metabolic and Nutritional Medicine from the Metabolic Medicine Institute (USA), and is currently a registrar in cosmetic surgery with the Australian College of Cosmetic Surgery (ACCS).
+Dr Araghi earned his Fellowship from the Royal Australian College of General Practitioners (FRACGP) in 2010, completed a Fellowship in Metabolic and Nutritional Medicine from the Metabolic Medicine Institute (USA), and is currently a registrar in cosmetic surgery with the Australian College of Cosmetic Surgery (ACCS).
+Tell them Stephen from Mould Midico referred him to you Sunshine Coast Family Clinic

 TEL: 0754388828